ShatteredDroid/BitCrack/README.md

 --keyspace KEYSPACE
     Specify the range of keys to search, where KEYSPACE is in the format,

         START:END start at key START, end at key END START:+COUNT start at key START and end at key START + COUNT :END start at key 1 and end at key END
         :+COUNT start at key 1 and end at key 1 + COUNT

+--keyspace-file FILE
+    Load key ranges from FILE, one entry per line.
+Each non-empty line may be a single key or a START:END/START:+COUNT span.
+Entries are processed in order and the checkpoint file records the current entry index so a run can be resumed.
+This option cannot be combined with --keyspace or --share.

 -c, --compressed
     Search for compressed keys (default).
 Can be used with -u to also search uncompressed keys